BAC to Immunity

 While other carotenoids and antioxidants may perform one or two of these functions, Astaxanthin does them all and, in most cases, does them better.
 In addition to entrapping free radicals, Astaxanthin also de-charges singlet and triplet oxygen and inhibits reactive oxygen, giving it anti-inflammatory properties.

-- Roland Thomas, NMD, and Kiriac, Ph.D. – at www.awakeningthegeniuswithin.com
+- The Life and Research of Dr. Michael Kiriac, Ph.D. – at www.awakeningthegeniuswithin.com

 - Astaxanthin in BIOSUPERFOOD is hundreds of times stronger than COQ10